Audio-visual Multi-channel Integration and Recognition of Overlapped Speech: Experimental Results

-Several trends can be observed from Table II: \begin{enumerate} \item The jointly fine-tuned systems consistently outperform the pipelined systems for all the three channel integration methods (sys1 vs sys2, sys4 vs sys5), which confirms our arguments in section III-B. \item Compared with the jointly fine-tuned systems using only the recognition cost, systems using multi-task criterion only provide marginal recognition improvements (sys2 vs sys3, sys5 vs sys6). \item Different from the trend in Table I, the LF-MMI based jointly fine-tuned systems do not always outperform the CTC based systems, especially on the test set. \end{enumerate} Considering the average performance contrast between the CTC and LF-MMI costs fine-tuned systems over three beamforming methods on both the simulated and replayed data in Table II (sys 3 vs sys 6), we adopt jointly fine-tuned systems using only the CTC recognition cost function in all subsequent experiments.
+Several trends can be observed from Table III: \begin{enumerate} \item Compared with the audio-visual speech recognition systems without any separation front-ends in Table I (sys.10, sys.12), using the proposed audio-visual separation front-ends for these fixed recognition back-ends (sys.1, sys.5 in Table II) reduce the WERs by up to 8.56\% and 6.09\% on the simulated and replayed data respectively. \item The jointly fine-tuned systems consistently outperform the pipelined systems for all the three channel integration methods (sys.2 vs. sys.3, sys.6 vs. sys.7), which confirms our arguments in section III-B. \item Compared with the jointly fine-tuned systems using only the recognition cost, systems using multi-task criterion only provide marginal recognition improvements (sys.3 vs. sys.4, sys.7 vs. sys.8). \item Different from the trend in Table I, the LF-MMI based jointly fine-tuned systems do not always outperform the CTC based systems, especially on the replay test set. \item Jointly fine-tuning the separation and the recognition components using only the speech recognition cost degrades the speech separation performance in terms of Si-SNR (sys.2 vs. sys.3, sys.6 vs. sys.7) by up to 4.9dB.
+However, jointly fine-tuning these two components by multi-task criterion only degrades the Si-SNR performance by up to 1.27dB (sys.2 vs. sys.4, sys.6 vs. sys.8). \end{enumerate} Considering the average performance contrast between the CTC and LF-MMI costs fine-tuned systems over three beamforming methods on both the simulated and the replayed data in Table II (sys.3 vs. sys.6), we adopt jointly fine-tuned systems using only the CTC cost function in all subsequent experiments.